What Are the Parts of Eyeglasses Called?

 Conclusion

-So now you know the basics of eyeglasses parts.
-The bridge, the temples, the hinges, nose pads, lenses, all the small parts that make glasses work.
+So now you know the basics of eyeglass parts.
+The bridge, the temples, the hinges, the nose pads, the lenses, and all the small parts that make glasses work.
 They’re not just random pieces.
 Each one does a job.

 If you’re ready to explore more tips or maybe get your next pair, check out ZEELOOL.
 They’ve got guides, styles, and plenty of frames to match what you need.